JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `createMetaColony`

-Create the Meta Colony, same as a normal colony plus the root skill
+Create the Meta Colony, same as a normal colony plus the root skill.

 **Parameters**